 - In December 2014, Intellia entered into a strategic collaboration and license agreement with Novartis, focusing on accelerating the development of new ex vivo CRISPR/Cas9-based therapies using chimeric Antigens are unique to different pathogens, which include viruses, fungi and abnormal cells such as tumor cells.
 Antigens alert the immune system to foreign substances not recognized by the body, leading to immune responses like destruction of abnormal cells or production of antibodies. receptor T cells and hematopoietic stem cells (HSCs).
 View Press Release

 - The collaboration portion of the agreement ended in December 2019, with each party continuing to advance selected programs after the collaboration term.
 Unselected rights reverted to Intellia.

 - In April 2016, Intellia entered into a license and collaboration agreement with Regeneron.
-The agreement includes a product component under which the companies will research, develop and commercialize CRISPR/Cas-based therapeutic products primarily focused on genome editing in the liver.
+Under the agreement, the companies are researching, developing and commercializing CRISPR/Cas-based therapeutic products primarily focused on genome editing in the liver.
 Intellia and Regeneron are also researching and developing novel technologies and improvements to CRISPR/Cas technology to enhance our therapeutic genome editing platform.
 View Press Release